City Comparison

 Woodbridge is more affordable with a median home price of $507K, compared to $750K in Arlington.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Arlington prices range from $350K–$2.5M.
 Woodbridge prices range from $145K–$2.9M.

-Arlington has stronger schools overall, with a 89% average pass rate compared to 73% in Woodbridge.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Woodbridge, standout schools include Woodbridge High School and Gar-Field High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Arlington public schools have a 89% average SOL pass rate; Woodbridge has 73% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Woodbridge, Woodbridge High School and Gar-Field High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Arlington or Woodbridge?